What is an Interview:

 Group or panel interviews are the most stressful type of interviews.
 Here, the candidates can be asked any type of questions from a group of people.

 Also do not solely fix your gaze onto a single person, during the whole interview.
-This will create a bad impression for the rest of the panelists.
-Also, try to ask for more time for a question, if needed.
+This will create a bad impression for the rest of the panellists.
+Also, try to ask more time for a question, if needed.

 5. The Video Interview:

-Video interviews are like the advanced version of interview process.
-They are done through skype, Google hangouts, facetime.
+Video interviews are like the advanced version of the interview process.
+They are done through Skype, Google hangouts, facetime.

 This video interview creates a certain level of professionalism while the interview is going on.
 Video interviews makes both the parties on either side to focus.

 Its quicker and cheaper when compared to face to face interviews.
 Can reach to long distance easily.
-Also can reject candidates in the beginning itself.
+Also can reject candidates at the beginning itself.

-Though there could happen few hindrances like background distraction, bad signal, another call coming in , and the wost part is that you cannot hide it, as you can both see each other.
+Though there could happen few hindrances like background distraction, bad signal, another call coming in, and the worst part is that you cannot hide it, as you can both see each other.

 Assessment “days” are the special days which are utilized to interview large groups of candidates at a time, for a range of different skills.

-They are one of the effective way to screen candidates for longer period of time.
+They are one of the effective ways to screen candidates for a longer period of time.